What was adopted by the Commission on 12 November 2021?

 This is true, for historical reasons, and there has been already one insect authorised (‘Tenebrio molitor’ larva) under the novel food regulation.

-There have been doubts amongst the Member States on whether "whole insects" were covered by the former Novel Food Regulation.
-This uncertainty was clarified by the ruling of the European Court of Justice (1 October 2020) which concluded that "whole insects" did not fall within the scope of that regulation and could thus be placed on the market without a pre-market authorisation.
+There has been doubts amongst the Member States on whether whole insects were covered by the former Novel Food Regulation.
+This uncertainty was clarified by the ruling of the European Court of Justice (1 October 2020) which concluded that whole insects did not fall within the scope of that regulation and could thus be placed on the market without a pre-market authorisation.